maple525866/maple525866/README.md

 # 🤓Hello, I'm maple
-Hello, I am maple, a sophomore student studying computer science and technology👻
+Hello, I am maple, a junior student majoring in Computer Science and Technology👻

 I hope to become a senior software developer and keep working hard🤠